Hi there! I’m Nina.

 HOW MY PASSION DEVELOPED...

 When I was little, I had a neighbor who was a widowed elderly woman.
 I met them when her husband was still alive and I remember when he died.
 She lived two houses down from me.
-I’ve been thinking about her quite a bit recently.
 I didn’t have grandparents nearby growing up and my house was full of busy parents and active older siblings.
 I think her kids lived in another state.
 After her husband died, I went over to her house often.
 She always had time for me, she was always giving me stuff and teaching me things, but never expected anything from me.
 We would play cards, watch the birds in her backyard washing in the bird bath, look at all her little old trinkets around the house, have a snack, and just talk.
 I think that’s where my interest in grief/loss started for me.
 I can’t really explain it, but I loved spending time with her and hearing stories about her and her husband.
 As an adult looking back, I think I started to learn about the hills and valleys of life from her.

 Seeing people get better through the work that I do has been so life-giving for me.
 I think it’s important to know that about me as a therapist because although I do work with people for long periods of time when it’s needed, I do not believe that we should be in therapy for our lifetime.
 The process does take time and patience, but when clients show up every week to work on themselves, they get better.
 All I can ask from my clients is to show up.
 But I also know that sometimes that can be the hardest part.